This article is a product overview of the SIDI crossfire 3 SRS dirt bike boot!

 Typically my boot of choice is the Alpinestars Tech 7 boot.

 For the money, the Alpinestars Tech 7 boot provides good protection at a lower cost.
-The Alpinestars also are narrow, comfortable and have easy break in.
+The Alpinestars also are narrow, comfortable, and have an easy break in.

 They do not provide as much protection as the more expensive top-of-the-line dirt bike boots.